Waking the Demon

 "Waking the Demon" is a song by Welsh heavy metal band Bullet for My Valentine.
-The song is released as the third and final single from their second album Scream Aim Fire.
+The song was released on 25 April 2008 as the third and final single from their second album Scream Aim Fire.
 The video for the song was written and directed by Max Nichols (son of Academy Award-winning director Mike Nichols).

 The video was released on 16 April 2008 as the band's MySpace video.

 On 7 April 2009, "Waking the Demon" was released as a downloadable song for Rock Band.

 Lyrics

 The track's lyrics explore the theme of revenge.
 Vocalist-guitarist Matt Tuck said:

 "Waking the Demon" is about finding someone's inner demon.
 Most of us in the band got pushed around in school so the song is about getting tormented, day in and day out for years, and then one day – 'snap!' – fight back!